Breastfeeding and Bottle-feeding Support

 - If you have had a breast reduction or breast augmentation, there is no reason why you can’t breastfeed and make breastmilk for your baby.

 - Try not to introduce teats or dummies for the first 6 weeks as it may interfere with your breastmilk supply and the ability to establish breastfeeding.

-- If you are unable to breastfeed, you will need to hire a hospital grade electric breast pump and express 8 or more times per 24 hours to maintain your breastmilk supply and feed your baby breastmilk via a bottle (see bottle-feeding for more information).
+- If you are unable to breastfeed but wish to supply your own milk to your baby, you will need to hire a hospital-grade electric breast pump.
+Optimal use of the pump involves expressing milk 8 or more times per 24 hours to maintain your breastmilk supply and feed your baby breastmilk via a bottle (see bottle-feeding for more information).

 - The most common cause of breastfeeding difficulties such as painful latch is often caused by incorrect positioning and attachment or the presence of a tongue and/or upper lip tie.
-You will need to seek guidance and support from lactation consultants who are specialists in breastfeeding diagnostics who will provide you with a feeding management plan.
+You will need to seek guidance and support from lactation consultants who are specialists in breastfeeding diagnostics .
+The consultant will provide you with a feeding management plan.

 - You can find a Lactation Consultant either through your hospital or by private consultation in the comfort & privacy of your own home.